 gradually pour 420 g (approximately 2.5 faceted cups) of wheat flour and pour another 0.5 milk / water;

 When the batter is ready, pour it in a thin even layer on a hot frying pan, oiled.
 Bring to a golden brown on two sides.
 Put on a plate.
 Lay the filling on one side.
 Wrap a pancake.

 For the filling, you can use minced meat or chicken, fried with onions.
 Chicken fillet or buckwheat porridge with mushrooms.
 Ham with cheese.
 Liver or salmon.

 Take your chance and join the online Home cooking experience with ExploRussia co-founder Olga and her lovely daughter Lena!
-You decide what Russian dish you want to cook, enjoy friendly atmosphere as if you are a guest of the family and cook some Russian cuisine dishes yourself!
+You decide what Russian dish you want to cook, enjoy a friendly atmosphere as if you are a guest of the family, and cook some Russian cuisine dishes yourself!